 The CKD cohort datasets are built from the 5% general Medicare Claims SAFs and contain a patient master file, a payer sequence file, and a set of comorbidity files.
-We no longer produce datasets for diabetes and congestive heart failure based on the 5% Medicare claims.
+The data includes all those who had at least one claim with a diagnosis code of CKD.

-MEDICARE PAYMENT DATA
+MEDICARE PAYMENT/CLAIM DATA

-Medicare payment data are available as institutional and physician/supplier claim datasets for the ESRD population.
-Available years can be found in Table B. Please note that the Medicare payment and claims data lags behind the vital status information (e.g. death, graft loss) contained in the PATIENTS and TRANSPLANT files by about six to nine months.
+Medicare payment/claim data are available as institutional and physician/supplier claim datasets for the ESRD population enrolled in the Medicare fee-for-service program.
+Available years can be found on the DUA form.
+Please note that the Medicare payment and claims data lags behind the vital status information (e.g. death, graft loss) contained in the PATIENTS and TRANSPLANT files by up to a year.

 Institutional claims consist of all inpatient/outpatient claims (inpatient, outpatient, skilled nursing facility, home health agency, and hospice), including outpatient dialysis claims.
-Physician/supplier claims account for 80% of claims but only 20% of dollars.
+Physician/supplier claims account for 80% of claims but less than 20% of dollars.
 The structure and content of the two types of claims differ, as do the files derived from them.

 Institutional claims are provided in three types of files.
-The Institutional Claims file indicates claim type, dollar amounts, DRG code, type of dialysis involved (if any), and dates of service.
-The Institutional Claims Details file contains details such as diagnosis and procedure codes.
-The Revenue Center Details file contains revenue center details.
+The Institutional Claims file (CLM in the file name) indicates claim type, dollar amounts, DRG code, type of dialysis involved (if any), and dates of service.
+The Institutional Claims Details file (DXP in the file name) contains details such as diagnosis and procedure codes.
+The Revenue Center Details file (DET in the file name) contains revenue center details.
 Many analyses require only the Institutional Claims files.